ethersphere/swarm/swarm/docs/smash/smash.rst

 Conclusion
 =============

 In this paper we presented a simple proof of custody formula inspired by the Wilkinson--Buterik proof of storage used by Storj (:cite:`wilkinsonetal2014storj`).
 The formula offers 3 different types of challenge that auditors can use in different stages.
-We specified an auditing and litigation scheme that has ideal properties to secure the swarm against chunk loss.
+We specified an auditing and litigation scheme that has ideal properties to secure the swarm against chunk loss (:cite:`wilkinsonetal2014storj`).

 SMASH proofs offer integrity checking for chunks as well as for documents and document collections that